Third-worldism: Third World Solidarity

 Third World solidarity is a key tenet of Third Worldism, emphasizing unity and cooperation among countries and peoples of the Global South in the struggle against imperialism, colonialism, and neocolonialism.
 It embodies the principle of mutual support and shared interests among formerly colonized and oppressed peoples, seeking to address common challenges such as poverty, underdevelopment, and marginalization.
 Third World solidarity encompasses various forms of collaboration, including diplomatic alliances, economic cooperation, cultural exchange, and mutual aid.
 It emphasizes the agency and autonomy of the Global South in shaping its own destiny and advocating for a more just and equitable international order.

 Leaders and theorists

-Several leaders have been associated with the third-worldist movement, including:
+Several leaders have been associated with and supported the third-worldist movement, including: